Yogi7557/FNP-Sales-Analysis-Dashboard-Excel-Project-/README.md

 # FNP-Sales-Analysis-Dashboard-Excel-Project-

-## Dashboard Overview
+## 📊 Dashboard Overview

-This project includes an **interactive Excel dashboard** designed to analyze sales performance and customer behavior.
-The dashboard provides a clear view of key business metrics such as **total orders, total revenue, average customer spending, and order-to-delivery time**.
+An **interactive and dynamic Excel dashboard** was developed to transform raw sales data into meaningful business insights.
+The dashboard provides a quick and clear view of key performance indicators such as **Total Orders, Total Revenue, Average Customer Spending, and Order–Delivery Time**.

-It also enables analysis of **revenue by occasion, product category, month, and city**, helping identify seasonal demand patterns, top-performing products, and core markets.
-Interactive filters and slicers allow users to explore the data dynamically and gain actionable insights for **marketing, inventory planning, and business strategy**.
+With the help of **charts, pivot tables, and slicers**, the dashboard enables users to explore:

+- Revenue trends by **occasion, category, and month**
+- **Top-performing products** and high-demand cities
+- **Seasonal sales patterns** and peak ordering periods
+- Customer purchasing behavior and spending trends

+This dashboard helps stakeholders **monitor performance, identify opportunities, and support data-driven decision making** in marketing, inventory planning, and operations.